DIY, Build, or Buy?

 As Warren Buffett once said, “Price is what you pay.
 Value is what you get.”

 The “price” of buying off the shelf is obvious.
 You pay upfront for a capability or service and, in return, receive everything packaged with it.
 This may include a few extra bells and whistles you may not immediately need, but it usually means it’s ready to go from day one, with the company’s backing and support.

 Greymatter.io is much more than a service mesh.
-It’s is an enterprise-proven microservices platform offering zero-trust security, unmatched business intelligence, and automated performance optimization.
+It’s is an enterprise-proven application networking platform offering service connectivity, zero-trust security, unmatched business intelligence, and automated performance optimization.

 We built our platform to treat your business as a first-class concern.
 It’s a full universal platform ready to deliver out-of-the-box connectivity, utility, and value to developers, engineers, architects, and business decision-makers alike.

-- Unmatched value-added business intelligence and service mesh-powered insight,
+- Unmatched value-added business intelligence and application networking-powered insight,

-- Unique multi-cloud and hybrid agnostic service mesh with full and exposed support for Envoy configuration and control supported by an additional collection of bespoke filters not available anywhere else,
+- Unique multi-cloud and hybrid agnostic application networking with full and exposed support for Envoy configuration and control supported by an additional collection of bespoke filters not available anywhere else,

 - Ansible, Helm, and Terraform tooling for installation on multiple environments,